How to guides

 Dremel Multi Tool

-If you are serious about making jewellery this is one tool you simply can’t do without!
-As well as being invaluable for high speed polishing, this high quality, compact tool enables you to carry out detailed sanding, carving, engraving, cutting, grinding and cleaning so it can really enhance your jewellery making hobby.
+If you are serious about making jewellery this is one tool you simply can't do without.
+As well as being invaluable for high speed polishing, this compact tool enables you to carry out detailed sanding, carving, engraving, cutting, grinding and cleaning.

 Stage 3: Polishing

-A well polished, good finish can be achieved either by hand or with a rotatory tool such as a Dremel Multi Tool.
-Using a power tool will speed things up and make things a little easier however, doing things by hand can give you more control, precision and convenience.
-Often a combination of the two is best!
+A well polished, good finish can be achieved either by hand or with a rotary tool such as a Dremel Multi Tool.
+Using a power tool will speed things up and make things a little easier, however doing things by hand can give you more control, precision and convenience.
+Often a combination of the two is best.

 Hand Polishing With Polishing Papers

-If you're a jewellery making beginner or you simply prefer working by hand, our polishing papers are a great choice to achieve a high sheen and getting into hard to reach places.
-These polishing papers are effective on metal clays as the pure silver is very receptive to gentle polishing methods but very good results can be achieved on harder metals such as sterling silver too.
+If you're a jewellery making beginner or you simply prefer working by hand, our polishing papers are a great choice to achieve a high sheen and get into hard to reach places.

-After you have filed and sanded using the tools above, you can work your way through the colour grades of the polishing papers, starting with number 1 (the coarsest) and ending with number 6 (the finest), ensuring that you change the direction of your polishing action between grades for more even results.
-You will find the sanding marks will get smaller and then completely disappear.
+After you have filed and sanded, work through the colour grades of the polishing papers, starting with number 1, the coarsest, and ending with number 6, the finest, ensuring that you change the direction of your polishing action between grades for more even results.

 Shop our 'Polishing By Hand Tool Kit'